ls1intum/Helios/docs/development/local/setup.rst

 Alternatively, you can use `IntelliJ IDEA <https://www.jetbrains.com/idea/download/>`__ (or other IDE's).

 In case you use **VS Code**, install the recommended extensions when opening the project for the first time.
-Alternatively you can find them in ``.vscode/extension.json`` and install them manually.
+Alternatively you can find them in ``.vscode/extension.json`` and install them manually via the extension manager in the menu on the left.

 Clone the Repository
 --------------------